w01v3rin3/VFPR/README.md

 # VFPR
-Vector Fitting with Pols and Residues Circuit
+Vector Fitting with Poles and Residues Circuit